ucsb-cs148/w25/_lectures/lect05.md

 ## Ok, got an issue.
 How do you make a feature branch?

 Like this.
-Always start with a fresh copy of master:
+Always start with a fresh copy of main:

 ```
-git checkout master
+git checkout main
-git pull origin master
+git pull origin main
 git checkout -b thAddMenuItem
 ```